Te Keepa Te Rangihiwinui

 Te Keepa Te Rangihiwinui NZC1869 (died 15 April 1898) was a Māori military commander and noted ally of the government forces during the New Zealand Wars.
 First known as Te Rangihiwinui, he was later known as Te Keepa, Meiha Keepa, Major Keepa or Major Kemp.

+Early life

 Te Rangihiwinui's father was Mahuera Paki Tanguru-o-te-rangi, a leader of the Muaūpoko iwi (tribe).
 His mother was Rere-ō-maki, sister of Te Anaua, a leader of Ngāti Ruaka, a subtribe of Te Āti Haunui-a-Pāpārangi.
 Te Rangihiwinui was probably born in the early 1820s near Opiki in the Horowhenua.
-His early years were spent under the threat of tribal warfare resulting from the invasion of their tribal land by the Ngati Toa led by Te Rauparaha.
+His early years were spent under the threat of tribal warfare resulting from the invasion of their tribal land by the Ngāti Toa, led by Te Rauparaha, and the allied Ngāti Raukawa and Te Āti Awa.
 Keepa's father was an early supporter of New Zealand Company settlement established at Whanganui and served as a constable in the Armed Police Force.

+In 1848, Te Keepa was a constable in the Armed Police Force, and was likely serving at Waikane under the command of Major but a few years later was based at Whanganui.
+Along with other constables, he carried mail between Wellington and the Taranaki region, work that was in addition to their policing role.